Hiteshv253/lions-clubs-International/requriment.md

 - ⁠Once user is added, S/he can login using Membership id and auto generated password sent over an email

 Forget Password
-- Allow to set password
+done - Allow to set password

 Post Login - Data Dictionary
-- Once logged in then only users will be able to see directory data
-- One user can login from one device only at a time
+- Once logged in then only users will be able to see directory data done- One user can login from one device only at a time
 - Session timeout should be of 30mins
 - ⁠Data Dictionary should show all members data
 - ⁠Filter : District, Region. zone and Club